-There is an increasing amount of research to measure the effects of fishing activities on marine habitat, and some general conclusions about the effects of some gear types on marine habitat may be drawn from this research.
-However, as noted above, there has been little research on Pacific coast fisheries EFH and into the fishing effects on such habitat, especially HMS EFH, which is generally less associated with the sea bottom topography and inshore waters, as the habitats of most other species managed by the Council.
-Implementing measures to mitigate gear impacts on habitat may require research that specifically describes the effects of the fishing gear used in Pacific coast fisheries on marine habitat utilized by HMS.
-The Council may weigh the magnitude of this potential impact and develop appropriate recommendations for addressing them.
+Globally, there is an increasing amount of research to measure the effects of fishing activities on marine habitat, and some general conclusions about the effects of some gear types on marine habitat have been drawn from this research.
+However, there has been little research on gear effects (including derelict gear) of Council-managed fisheries on HMS EFH.
+While HMS are generally not associated with the sea bottom topography and inshore waters, the SCB has long been considered to support pupping grounds and nursery habitat for some shark species, based largely on the prevalence of juveniles in this region.
+Identifying measures to mitigate HMS gear impacts on HMS EFH may require research that specifically describes and quantifies these effects as well as identifying spatially discrete nursery and pupping grounds along the west coast.
+At that point, the Council could evaluate the magnitude of any potential impacts and consider exploring management measures to protect these habitats.